caltechlibrary/newt/newt-presentation.md

 # Developer workflow

 1. Model data in Postgres
-2. Create/edit Pandoc templates
+2. Create/update Pandoc templates
-3. Create/edit routes CSV file in a spreadsheet
+3. Create/update routes CSV file in a spreadsheet
-4. (Re)start Newt and PostgREST to (re)load models and routes
+4. (Re)start PostgREST and Newt to (re)load models and routes

 **Repeat as needed**